Woodworm Treatment Cost

 House Longhorn Beetle

+• How to spot?
 The House longhorn beetle is a large insect which can be identified by its dark brown colouring, white hairs and long antennae.
-As it is larger than other woodworm species, they tend to create large 10mm diameter holes which tend to break the surface of wooden fixtures.
+As it is larger than other woodworm species, they tend to create large holes, up to 10mm in diameter, which tend to break the surface of wooden fixtures.

-This type of woodworm prefers young softwoods, and they fly from space to space finding fresh wood to lay their eggs while filling the holes with their frass.
+• Where does it spread?
+This type of woodworm prefers young softwoods, and they fly from place to place finding fresh wood to lay their eggs while filling the holes with their frass.

 woodworm8